Jo-Wilfried Tsonga: Tsonga vs. Federer

 Tsonga and Roger Federer have played 18 times, with Federer leading 12–6.
 They have met six times in Grand Slam tournaments with Federer leading 4–2; including their five-set matches in the quarterfinals of 2011 Wimbledon and 2013 Australian Open.
 Tsonga's victory at 2011 Wimbledon saw him become the first man in Grand Slam history to defeat Federer after dropping the first two sets.
+Tsonga's other victory over Federer at a Major came in straight sets in the quarter-finals of the 2013 French Open.
 They have also one Grand Slam semifinal meeting in the 2010 Australian Open, with Federer winning in straight sets.

 They have played in the 2011 ATP World Tour Finals final with Federer winning in three-sets.
 The pair have also met in two ATP World Tour Masters 1000 finals.
 The first was in the 2011 BNP Paribas Masters, with Federer winning his first title in Bercy, and the second was in the 2014 Rogers Cup, with Tsonga winning his second Masters 1000 title.

 Their most recent meeting came at the 2019 Halle Open, with Federer defeating Tsonga in 3 tight sets.